Holding Wisconsin Pet Owners Accountable For Dog Bites And Animal Attacks

 Dog bites can be severe and even deadly.
 A dog attack also takes an emotional toll on victims and their families, which can last a lifetime.
-If a dog recently bit or attacked you or a loved one, the experienced dog bite lawyers of Lindner Law, LLC, in Milwaukee and Appleton, will protect your rights.
+If a dog recently bit or attacked you or a loved one, the experienced dog bite lawyers of Lindner Law, LLC, in Milwaukee, will protect your rights.
 For more than 40 years, we have fought for compensation for dog bite victims.
 We are ready to work for you and handle every aspect of your case.

 Determining Liability Is Not Always Easy

 While it may seem like a dog bite case is easy to resolve, that’s not necessarily true.
 Insurance companies may try to blame you for provoking the dog or may make a settlement offer that is far less than what you need to cover the medical expenses, lost wages and other expenses you encounter.
 You may be entitled to double damages under the law if the offending dog previously bit another person, something the insurance company will never voluntarily tell you about.
 At Lindner Law, LLC, our attorneys know how and where to obtain records from government agencies in order to uncover prior dog bites.
 Also, our investigator will contact all of the surrounding neighbors to see if they have knowledge of the dog’s prior bite history.